-Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN
+Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN Degree as outlined in the college catalog

 This course introduces Theories and concepts from nursing and public health are presented from a bio-psycho-social perspective to the senior level student.
 The focus is on the health of the population, as well as, individuals, families, and groups living in the community.
 The Watson Model of Caring is threaded through the broad topics, which include Community-Oriented Practice, Family, Community Assessment, Epidemiology, and Communicable Disease.